vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1051
 Beg if you meet men of means.
-If they refuse, the fault is theirs, not yours. *
+If they refuse, the fault is theirs, not yours. * (Satguru  Subramuniyaswami)
-SS

 1052
 Begging is a pleasure if what is asked
 Comes without pain.
-PS
+(P.S.
+Sundaram)

 1053
 There is beauty even in begging
-If it is before dutiful men with generous heart. *
+If it is before dutiful men with generous heart. * (P.S.
+Sundaram), (Satguru  Subramuniyaswami)
-PS, SS

 1054
 Begging from men who do not refuse even in their dreams Is as honorable as bestowing.
-NV, VS
+(N.V.K.
+Ashraf), (V.V.S.
+Aiyar)

 1055
 Men stand expectant only because
 The world has a few who won't refuse.
-PS
+(P.S.
+Sundaram)

 1056
 All ills of begging will flee at the sight of those Who are free from the ills of refusal. *
-SS
+(Satguru  Subramuniyaswami)

 1057
 The glad heart rejoices within
 When it sees one who gives without scorn.
-PS
+(P.S.
+Sundaram)

 1058
 Without beggars this vast scenic world
 Would be a stage of puppets that come and go.
-NV
+(N.V.K.
+Ashraf)

 1059
 What fame can givers achieve
 If there is none to beg and receive?
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)

 1060
 The denied suppliant should not chafe.
 His own want is proof enough. *
-PS
+(P.S.
+Sundaram)
 Yes

 Notes:
 1060. i.e. proof enough to gauge the miserable condition of the one who refused.
-JN’s translation will help understand the import of the verse explicitly: “Seekers should disdain anger; the givers with good intent may also be in dire straits”.
+(J. Narayanaswamy)’s translation will help understand the import of the verse explicitly: “Seekers should disdain anger; the givers with good intent may also be in dire straits”.

 107
 Dread of begging